 Stefan Goebel is a Reader in the School of History at the University of Kent and Director of the Centre for the History of War, Media and Society.
 His books include The Great War and Medieval Memory: War, Remembrance and Medievalism in Britain and German, 1914-1940 (Cambridge University Press, 2007) and Ypres (co-authored with Mark Connelly; Oxford University Press, 2018).
 He is also a co-editor of the forthcoming Conflict and Propaganda: War, Media and Shaping the Twentieth Century (I.B.
 Tauris).
 He is currently completing a comparative study of the commemoration of the bombing of Coventry and Dresden.

-is a PhD candidate and assistant lecturer at the University of Kent.
+is a former PhD candidate and assistant lecturer at the University of Kent.
 He completed his Masters Degree in Philosophy at the University of London in 2013 and has worked in the academic publishing sector.
-His PhD (due for submission in 2019) is entitled “Otherwise than Eugenic: The Ethical Demands of Emerging Biotechnologies in Post-War Britain”.
+His PhD is entitled “Otherwise than Eugenic: The Ethical Demands of Emerging Biotechnologies in Post-War Britain”.
 His research focuses on the history of medical ethics, particularly in relation to the non-therapeutic application of biomedical technology.

 is a former PhD candidate at the University of Kent, graduated in 2017.
 In his new position as a research fellow at the Institute for the History of Medicine at the Robert Bosch Foundation, Stuttgart, he is currently working on a new project about patient experiences in the German Democratic Republic, focussing on people with diabetes, sexually transmitted diseases, or alcohol addiction.
 Due to the nature of this topic, Markus’ research interests include not only medical history, but also socio-cultural approaches, memory studies, architecture, mentality and micro history after 1945.